geraldoramos/nikola/README.md

 Download [last release](https://github.com/geraldoramos/nikola/releases/latest)

 *PS: Tesla Auth token is stored locally uppon login and is not sent anywhere besides Tesla servers.
-To remove the token from your computer, just logout*
+To remove the token from your computer, just logout.*

 ## Features